Salesforce Tower Chicago: Execution Against All Odds

 The Spring of Things

-The amount of care and consideration put forth by the teams involved to create an unparalleled aesthetic in office space is evident in noise-reduction infrastructure decisions and cleverly-integrated interior design choices that make this building an architectural marvel.
+The amount of care and consideration put forth by the teams involved to create an unparalleled aesthetic in the office space is evident in noise-reduction infrastructure decisions and cleverly integrated design choices that make this building an architectural marvel.

-Every single hydronic pipe in the building is suspended by a spring, limiting the amount of noise generated by the HVAC system to ensure a noise-free working environment.
-Dan Karnes goes on to state that, while this added an extra layer of complexity to an already intricate project, this design choice speaks to the joint efforts of the architect and engineers ability to meet challenging project demands.
+All significant hydronic piping in the building is suspended by a spring, limiting the amount of sound generated by the HVAC system to ensure a noise-free working environment for office tenants.
+Dan Karnes adds that, while this added an extra layer of complexity to an already intricate project, this design choice speaks to the joint efforts of the architect and engineers’ ability to meet challenging project demands.

 “Every pipe that would normally be sitting on the ground or a hanger is suspended by some sort of spring,” Dan explained, “Just the intellectual prowess needed to make all of those calculations and make that possible really speaks to the efforts of not only our engineering team but the collaborative mindset of the project as a whole.”